smirik/mercury/README.md

 **element6**

-This programme converts the mercury6 output file ```xv.out``` into another set of text-format files (*.aei) that contain Keplerian orbital elements for each of the objects of the integration.
+This programme converts the mercury6 output file ```xv.out``` into a set of text-format files (*.aei) that contain Keplerian orbital elements for each of the objects of the integration.
 These files allow you to see how the orbit of each object change with time, thus can be used as the basis for making graphs or movies using a graphics/video package.